-Item Issue Personally Identifiable Information None present in the application Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP, PIER) Project Summary / Abstract Name of PI, PI's institutional affiliation(s), Co-Investigator(s), Co-Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
-Attach the biographical sketch to the Senior/Key Person Profile (Expanded) Form.
-Current and Pending Support Ensure complete listing of all activities, regardless of source of funding.
-Attach the current and pending support to the Senior/Key Person Profile (Expanded) Form.
-List of Individuals who Should not Serve as Merit Reviews Attach to field 12 of the SF-424 Research and Related Other Project Information form.
-Data Management Plans (DMP) If referring to an experiment's DMP, describe the relationship to the proposed research.
-Include a DMP even if no experimental data is expected.
-Promoting Inclusive and Equitable Research (PIER) Plan PIER Plans are required for new and renewal applications.
-Institutions capable of being funded through the DOE Field Work System If National Laboratories and/or DOE sites are permitted to submit under this NOFO: Do not create new institutions in the PAMS website.
-Submit applications in Grants.gov using the name of the laboratory or site in Field 5 of the SF-424(R&amp;R) application form, not the contractor operating the laboratory or site.
-Submissions under this NOFO will be evaluated for technical merit, but any resulting funding, work, or awards will be made under the laboratory or site's contract with DOE.
-No separate financial assistance awards will be made.
-No administrative
+Item Issue

+- Letter(s) of Collaboration or Access, if

+any

+Personally Identifiable Information None present in the application

+Project Narrative Composed of one PDF file including all

+appendices (bibliography, facilities,

+equipment, DMP, PIER)

+Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

+Co-Investigator(s), Co-Investigator's

+institutional affiliation(s)

+DOE Title Page Follow instructions closely

+Budget Use current negotiated indirect cost and fringe

+benefit rates

+Budget Justification (attached to budget) Justify all requested costs

+Biographical Sketches Follow page limits strictly and do not include

+list of collaborators.
+Attach the biographical

+sketch to the Senior/Key Person Profile

+(Expanded) Form.

+Current and Pending Support Ensure complete listing of all activities,

+regardless of source of funding.
+Attach the

+current and pending support to the Senior/Key

+Person Profile (Expanded) Form.

+List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

+Merit Reviews Related Other Project Information form.

+Data Management Plans (DMP) - If referring to an experiment's DMP,

+describe the relationship to the proposed

+research.

+- Include a DMP even if no experimental

+data is expected.

+Promoting Inclusive and Equitable Research PIER Plans are required for new and renewal

+(PIER) Plan applications.